 Conclusion

-Tailscale is running on your Ubuntu system and connected to your private WireGuard-based mesh.
-The APT method gives you full CLI features with manual upgrade control, while the Snap stable channel handles updates automatically in the background.
+Tailscale is running on Ubuntu with the daemon enabled at boot and the node ready to join your private WireGuard-based tailnet.
+Keep the APT repository when you want the current upstream client and full CLI behavior, or use the Canonical Snap package when automatic refreshes matter more than feature coverage.
 For deeper configuration like ACLs, subnet routing, and exit nodes, see the Tailscale documentation.
-On internet-facing machines, configure UFW firewall on Ubuntu and install OpenSSH on Ubuntu for tighter access control.
+For services that still face the public internet, configure UFW firewall rules on Ubuntu and install OpenSSH on Ubuntu only where traditional SSH access is still needed.

 Formatting tips for your comment